 - Before serving, add chopped pistachios to form the "teeth" and candy eyes to complete your Halloween nutty kataifi monsters.
 Trick or treat!

-- Cover the dough with a slightly damp towel to keep them fresh and moist or else they will dry out and break up when you try to work with them.
+- Cover the dough with a slightly damp towel to keep it fresh and moist, or it will dry out and break up when you try to work with them.

 - Serve these monsters on a plate because the syrup will make them moist (similar to baklava).
-You can reduce the amount of syrup if you wish to make them less sticky.
+However, you can reduce the amount of syrup if you wish to make them less sticky.

 - "Gluing" of the eyes is optional.
-You can just rest them on the top of the rolls.
-Tuck the chopped pistachios between the shreds for teeth.
+You can rest them on the top of the rolls - tuck the chopped pistachios between the shreds for teeth.